 If any observed heterogeneity has been explained through these investigations, then there is no need to consider the effect uncertain.
 Clear reasons for heterogeneity will likely lead to different recommendations for different circumstances.
 However, if considerable unexplained heterogeneity remains then our certainty in the evidence may decrease.
 The GRADE rating may be downgraded by one level for serious concerns or two levels for very serious concerns (Guyatt, Oxman et al. 2011; Schünemann, Oxman et al. 2017).

 5. Assess indirectness

-The concept of indirectness relates to whether the evidence available (including the population, comparisons and outcomes measured) directly and completely answers the questions posed by the guideline (see Forming the questions).
+The concept of indirectness relates to whether the evidence available, including the population, comparisons and outcomes measured, directly and completely answers the questions posed by the guideline (see the Forming the questions module).
 Certainty in the evidence decreases when there are significant differences between the population, comparisons or outcomes you are interested in and those measured in the available evidence.
 Certainty of evidence may also be upgraded for observational studies.
 Section 8 covers various reasons for this upgrading.

 Examples of important indirectness might include:

 - randomised trials of narrow segments of the population, such as only participants with relatively mild illness or only adults